Post-bariatric reflux

 Why am I getting reflux years after my weight loss surgery?

-This is one of the most common questions Dr Watson is asked in consultation.
-Reflux developing or worsening in the years after a bariatric operation — particularly a sleeve gastrectomy — is a recognised pattern, not bad luck.
-The combination of a high-pressure tubular stomach pouch, a hiatus that was always slightly weak (or has stretched over time), and gradual changes in body weight and diaphragm function add up to a strong tendency for stomach acid to be pushed upward into the oesophagus.
+Significant reflux after sleeve gastrectomy is uncommon.
+The majority of patients have no reflux issues in the years after their sleeve.
+For the smaller group who do, the combination of a higher-pressure tubular stomach pouch, a hiatus that was already slightly weak or has stretched over time, and gradual changes in body weight can produce a tendency for stomach contents to be pushed upward into the oesophagus.

 BARF — Bariatric And Reflux Forum syndrome